-"Ask the Professor" discussion board: If your question is something that you believe may be of interest to others in the class, please use the "Ask the Professor" discussion board on Carmen.
-Unless your question is something of a private nature or something very particular to your situation, ask me by posting to the "Ask the Professor" discussion board.
+"Ask the Professor" online discussion board: If your question is something that you believe may be of interest to others in the class, please use the "Ask the Professor" online discussion board on Carmen.
+Unless your question is something of a private nature or something very particular to your situation, ask me by posting to the "Ask the Professor" online discussion board.
 I will check these questions daily and you can expect a reply within 24 hours on weekdays (longer on weekends).

-Email: For private questions, or those that are very specific to your individual situation, you can email the course TA (contact info above).
-TAs will respond to email within 24 hours on weekdays (longer on weekends).
+Email: For private questions, or those that are highly specific to your individual situation, you can email the course TA (contact info above) and me.
+One of us will respond to email within 24 hours on weekdays (longer on weekends).
 Please do not email with questions that can be answered by reviewing the syllabus or other official course documents.

-It is not feasible for me to help you with technical problems.
+\It is not feasible for me to help you with technical problems.
 University Tech support can help you (614-688-HELP).

 Office Hours: For more in-depth questions, please use office hours.
-This is the appropriate way to review exams, ask questions about assignments, grading, or more involved questions about course content you may not understand.
-Office hours are digital via Carmen Zoom at the times indicated on page 1 of this syllabus (or by appointment).
+This is the appropriate way to review exams, ask conceptual questions about assignments, grading, or course content you may not understand.
+Office hours are virtual via Carmen Zoom at the times indicated on page 1 of this syllabus (or by appointment).